LeeAnnEditor/o365hq/blog/Teams and Power Platform.md

 ![](https://o365hq.com/images/691.png)

-It is possible to create your own app for processing returns using the Microsoft Power Platform, while leveraging PowerApps, Power Automate, and Power BI.
-To improve efficiencies in inspecting and processing returns, you can use a low code mobile-friendly app built with Microsoft PowerApps, to keep pace with customer's demands.
+It is possible to create your own app for processing returns using the Microsoft Power Platform while leveraging PowerApps, Power Automate, and Power BI.
+To improve efficiencies in inspecting and processing returns, you can use a low code, mobile-friendly app built with Microsoft PowerApps to keep pace with customer demands.

 ![](https://o365hq.com/images/694.png)